zulip/zulip/docs/prod-install.md

   This may take a while to run, since it will install a large number of packages via apt.

+  The Zulip install script is designed to be idempotent, so if it fails, you can just rerun it after correcting the issue that caused it to fail.

 (4) Configure the Zulip server instance by filling in the settings in `/etc/zulip/settings.py`.
 Be sure to fill in all the mandatory settings, enable at least one authentication mechanism, and do the